dominictarr/your-web-app-is-bloated/README.md

 everything in javascript.
 If a app really is highly dynamic, I guess that is somewhat excusable, (such as facebook or slack) but I on a site that could be static it obviously uses a lot more.

-I think this just shows there is considerable room for improvement in terms of application efficientcy.
+I think this just shows there is considerable room for improvement in terms of application efficiency.